Abadin/crackwpa2/README.md

 (Remember this is done in a controlled enviroment)

-Follow the instruction and enjoy :D
+Type crackwpa2, follow the instruction, and enjoy :D